jacobmilligan/Bee/README.md

-Currently `Bee` is more of a loose collection of frameworks than a full-blown engine - there's no editor or anything at the moment and you have to write your own host application - but to see an example of the engine in flight you can run the `Bee.Sandbox` application/target (i.e. run the `Bee.Sandbox` project from the visual studio solution).
+Currently `Bee` is more of a loose collection of frameworks than a full-blown engine - there's no editor or anything at the moment and you have to write your own host application - but to see an example of the engine in flight you can run the `Bee.Sandbox.Host` application/target (i.e. run the `Bee.Sandbox.Host` project from the visual studio solution).
 The sandbox app showcases the OS platform, input, Vulkan backend, and render graph modules and how to setup a host program with a hot-reloadable client application.